 To preserve the integrity of the mRNA in this vaccine, storage at ultra-low temperature freezer (between -90°C and -60°C) is required.
 At these ultra-low temperatures, the shelf-life is six months.
 Trays of unopened vials may be stored and transported at -25°C to -15°C for a total of 2 weeks on one occasion only.
 Once an individual vial has been removed from the vial tray, it should be thawed for use.

 The vaccine will be thawed in batches, packed into cartons and distributed from the central warehouse.
 Each carton will have a label with an updated batch number and expiry date and time.
 Expiry reduces from 6 months to 5 days (120 hours) once thawed.

-Thawed vaccines will be shipped to vaccination sites as per the standard cold chain, as detailed in the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd edition).
+Thawed vaccines will be shipped to vaccination sites as per the standard cold chain distribution process.

 Store undiluted vials at +2°C to +8°C for up to five days (120 hours) or up to two hours at room temperature (up to +30°C).
 After dilution, store vials between +2°C and +30°C and use within six hours.
 Any remaining vaccine in the vial must be discarded after six hours.
 Do not refreeze.